beaubreedlove/FantasyFootball/rules.md

         1. The league vote shall be considered initated at the time the objection was seconded.
     1. If any manager objects to the commissioner's initial ruling, a league vote shall be initiated.
     1. League votes should be completed within 24 hours with each team manager voting yes (to make some change) or no (to keep things as they are).
     1. Managers may abstain from a vote.
+        1. Managers who abstain will have their vote counted as a "no" for any votes lasting less than 8 hours.
+            1. For example, a rushed trade objection.
-In this case their vote will not count for or against the proposal.
+        1. After 8 hours, managers who haven't voted will neither count for, nor against the proposal.
     1. Majority votes shall pass if at least half of the teams who didn't abstain, vote yes.
         1. A majority vote shall pass immediately when this condition is met.
     1. Unanimous votes shall pass if a majority of managers vote yes and all other managers abstain.